maksuturva/prestashop_payment_module/docs/TESTING INSTRUCTIONS.md

 We encourage you to test the functionalities of the module and how it suits your needs in a good time before the planned release of your webstore.

-Maksuturva / eMaksut -payment modules have been released under the open source GNU LGPL 2.1 licence since 2012 and have had several improvements since.
+Maksuturva payment modules have been released under the open source GNU LGPL 2.1 licence since 2012 and have had several improvements since.
 But even though the modules have been tested in Maksuturva's test environment, one should always keep in mind that the licence explicitly states that licence does not guarantee that the module is faultless or that it fits the needs of you or your webstore.
 Your webstore software might also have functionalities